What is a Holistic Sex Therapist?

 A holistic sex therapist works with mind, body, and spirit, combining the science of human sexuality with compassionate guidance.

-• Gain insight into your unique sexual experience
+• Gain insight into your unique sexual experiences

 • Become more empowered and self-aware